Scalable Protected Infrastructure (SPI)

 Allocations (Projects)

 Similar to standard OLCF workflows, to run SPI workflows on OLCF resources, you will first need an approved project.
-The project will be given an allocation(s) that will allow resource access and use.
+The project will be awarded an allocation(s) that will allow resource access and use.
 The first step to requesting an allocation is to complete the project request form.
 The form will initiate the process that includes peer review, export control review, agreements, and others.
 Once submitted, members of the OLCF accounts team will help walk you through the process.

 Requesting a New Allocation (Project)